Cameron condemns Iran-backed militias after US troops killed in Jordan

 US officials were working to identify the group behind the attack but have so far assessed that one of several Iranian-aligned groups was responsible.

-Mr Biden said in a written statement that the United States “will hold all those responsible to account at a time and in a manner (of) our choosing”.
+Mr Biden said in a written statement that the US “will hold all those responsible to account at a time and in a manner (of) our choosing”.

 In a post on X later on Sunday, Lord Cameron said: “We strongly condemn attacks by Iran-aligned militia groups against US forces.
 We continue to urge Iran to de-escalate in the region.